Linux Commands, Options, and Arguments Explained

 Arguments

 Arguments are the input of the command.
-Everything you put after the command is arguments (including options).
+Everything we specify after the command is an argument (including options).
 Technically, all options are arguments.
 But all arguments are not options.
-Options only modify the behavior of the command.
-Arguments control the output of the command.
-They specify a target for the command.
-Arguments are also optional.
-If you will not specify them, the command will use default values.

 $ls $ls data $ls -l data